MAAV-Software/mission9-2022/README.md

 ## Simulating the Vehicle

-We will be using Docker to simulate the environment that will be on the vehicle's computing hardware.
-To setup the Docker image (a "snapshot" of the computer at a specific time and state) for this repo, follow [these instructions](docs/Docker.md) or the instructions specific to your system.

-We will also be using Gazebo to simulate vehicle behavior.
-This is done within the Docker container to ensure dependencies are setup correctly in our code.
+We will be using Gazebo to simulate vehicle behavior.
+This is done within a virtual environment to ensure dependencies are setup correctly in our code.
 Gazebo is already installed for you if you follow the install instructions for your system.